-Another example is the modern day vehicles.
-There are different embedded systems for different tasks to be performed, like one embedded system controls the antilock brake system, one monitors and controls the vehicle’s emissions, while the third displays different information on the IoT dashboard.
+Another example is modern-day vehicles.
+There are different embedded systems for different tasks to be performed, like one embedded system controls the antilock brake system, one monitor and controls the vehicle’s emissions, while the third displays different information on the IoT dashboard.

 It should be noted that general-purpose computer interfaces are made of multiple embedded systems.
-Each of these systems contain a processor and software that is designed to perform a specific task.
+Each of these systems contains a processor and software that is designed to perform a specific task.

 Alternatively, ICs (Integrated Circuits) or Microcontrollers can be used with the hardware instead of the processor and software combination.
 But, the latter is generally more flexible, easy to use, cheaper and less power-intensive.

 Embedded firmware development, as we saw in the previous section can be quite difficult to develop.
 Mainly because the firmware has to be compatible with the embedded hardware design.
 But the term “embedded hardware” is not a precise term.
 It can range from a 4-bit microcontroller to an 8-pin one to even a large CPU.
 Hence, we are going to list down some tips for Embedded Firmware Development that should be kept in mind while developing firmware.

 There are various tools that simplify firmware development for you.
 Like, an integrated environment can make your development process a lot easier.
 It can auto-complete your code, show documentation of your classes while you’re using it, organize the build process, auto-format code, highlight the code so it becomes more readable, etc. This automation helps the development process become more efficient and less tedious.

 If you’re using any operating system to develop the firmware, it is important for you to have a good understanding of what it does.
 Explore around, have a look at how tasks and schedules work, check configurations, get an overview of the inter-process communications, etc. This ensures that your code does not show any strange errors and crashes from using unprotected global variables.